ozanMSFT/pytorch-wiki/Continuous-Integration.md

 #### Using CIFlow

-CI Flow is a flexible CI workflow dispatcher that's going to dispatch GitHub Actions CI workflows based on various PR contexts and user instructions.
-See the discussion on the RFC here https://github.com/pytorch/pytorch/issues/61888.
+CIFlow is a flexible CI workflow dispatcher that's going to dispatch GitHub Actions CI workflows based on various PR contexts and user instructions.
+See the discussion on the RFC [here](https://github.com/pytorch/pytorch/issues/61888).

+To opt-in CIFlow, please put your GitHub handler in this issue https://github.com/pytorch/pytorch/issues/64124.

 ##### Architecture